Together We Can Eliminate Rabies featuring Dr. Guy Palmer (https://www.youtube.com/embed/sKULcCILPrY)

 We are proud to partner with Rabies Free Africa for the Rabies Hero campaign in recognition of World Rabies Day. $1 of the rabies vaccine administered today will be donated to support this cause.
 For more information visit www.rabiesfreeafrica.org.

-Posts about the Rabies Hero campaign will be available on the website starting in August.
+Posts about the Rabies Hero campaign are available below.
 We will also be posting to our social media pages on a regular basis and encourage you to share from there.
 Most of our posts will be on Facebook.

 Rabies Free Africa https://www.facebook.com/RabiesFreeAfrica